 Your house may have a swimming pool, an entertainment room, or an indoor spa.
 These contribute to the total assessment of your home’s premiums and coverage.

-Your house is child-friendly in every aspect, or you have a state-of-the-art security system.
-Your house is fire-resistant and uses unique construction materials that cannot be easily destroyed by natural calamities like hurricanes, floods, and earthquakes.
+Having safety features means your house is child-friendly in every aspect, or you have a state-of-the-art security system.
+The house is fire-resistant and uses unique construction materials that cannot be easily destroyed by natural calamities like hurricanes, floods, and earthquakes.
 You have an alarm system for breaking, protecting your home from burglary.

-Your brand new house tends to be more durable than a million-dollar house built ten years ago.
+Any brand new house tends to be more durable than a million-dollar house built ten years ago.
 Insurers do not automatically believe that the older the house, the better it stands the test of time.
-Newly-built safety features could be better safety features for them.
+High-tech safety features in newly-built houses are a good basis to have home insurance for million dollar homes.

 Your high credit score may lead to lower insurance rates, and a low credit score may lead to higher insurance rates.
 Based on some insurance studies, credit scores and claims frequency have a symbiotic relationship.
 If insurers do not find your claim history anomalous or repeatedly done, you will get a higher insurance score.